GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 transform of the impulse response.
 These are shown in Figures [fig:GMT\ :sub:`A`\ pp\ :sub:`J2`] and [fig:GMT:sub:`A`\ pp\ :sub:`J3`], respectively.
-Note that in 1-d the boxcar transfer function has its first zero crossing at :math:`f = 1`, while in 2-d it is around :math:`f \sim 1.2`.
-The 1-d cosine transfer function has its first zero crossing at :math:`f = 2`; so a cosine filter needs to be twice as wide as a boxcar filter in order to zero the same lowest frequency.
+Note that in 1-d the boxcar transfer function has its first zero crossing at *f = 1*, while in 2-d it is around :math:`f \sim 1.2`.
+The 1-d cosine transfer function has its first zero crossing at *f = 2*; so a cosine filter needs to be twice as wide as a boxcar filter in order to zero the same lowest frequency.
 As a general rule, the cosine and gaussian filters are "better" in the sense that they do not have the "side lobes"